 Please state the title of your question in the heading of your email so your question will be forwarded to the person who can help you.

 with subject line: PAF 2021 Photographing Your Art for the Online Gallery + Your Name

 with subject line: PAF 2021 Artist Gallery Setup Support + Your Name

 with subject line: PAF 2021 General Support + Your Name

 Connect to our mailing list to receive updates on upcoming Festivals.
 Subscribe

 COVID-19 Safety Measures:

 The PAF team cares about the health and safety of our artists and the public we serve.
-In spite of cancelling the in-person show in 2020 and again in 2021, we are hopeful to return to an in-person show in May 2022, following the safety guidelines provided by Niagara Region Public Health.
+In spite of cancelling the in-person show in 2020 and again in 2021, we hope to return to an In-Person Festival in May 2022, following the safety guidelines provided by Niagara Region Public Health.